 a) There shall be written authorized procedures for :

-i) Differentiating recoverable residues from non-recoverable rejects.
+i) Determining recoverable residues from non-recoverable rejects.

 b) There shall be a written, authorized procedure for handling the destruction and disposal of rejects generated during the production/handling of pharmaceutical products and printed packing components.